-- The overall concept: how you’ve developed the ideas and what you might do to explore them more deeply
+- The overall concept: How have you developed your ideas, and what might you do to explore them more deeply?

-- The plot: does it make sense, does provide interest and good pacing, does it come to a satisfying conclusion
+- The plot: Does it make sense?
+Does it provide interest and good pacing?
+Does it come to a satisfying conclusion?

-- The writing style: does your point of view work and is it consistent
+- The writing style: Does your point of view work?
+Is it consistent?

 My assessment will be 5-10 pages covering these and any other issues I think will make your book better.
 Normal response time will be two weeks after receipt of the manuscript, but that will vary depending on my workload on other projects.
 I’ll give you a firm deadline when we discuss terms.

-At this point, your manuscript should be ready for more detailed review.
+Choose this option when your manuscript is ready for a more detailed critique.
 I will go through the work line by line, providing feedback on all aspects of the writing.
 This includes all the factors included in “General Assessment” above, but in more depth.
 I’ll add comments to the manuscript wherever appropriate, providing direct feedback on plot, characters, setting and so on.
 I may also make note of language problems (spelling and grammar), but not at the level of a meticulous copy-edit.

-When I’m done, I’ll send you an annotated copy of your manuscript, plus a document giving any general notes about issues you should address.
-Normal response time will be a month after I’ve received the manuscript.
+When I’m done, I’ll send you an annotated copy of your manuscript, plus a document giving general notes about issues I think you should address.
+Normal response time will be a month after I receive the manuscript.

-This is the final stage of manuscript preparation, when most creative issues have already been resolved.
+This is the final stage of manuscript preparation, after you’ve resolved most of the creative issues.
 This stage entails a meticulous review of spelling and grammar, aimed at making the manuscript acceptable for submission and/or publication.
 I’ll note discrepancies (“Wasn’t this character wearing blue jeans when the scene started?
 So why is she now in a dress?”), but the emphasis will be on the words and sentences, as opposed to high-level concerns.

 The result of my work will be a clean version of your manuscript, using Microsoft Word’s standard features for tracking changes.
-This will let you accept or reject any changes I’ve made, and also let you deal with questions I raise.
+This will let you accept or reject any changes I’ve made, and will also make it easy for you to deal with any questions I raise.
 I will also provide a style sheet summarizing conventions and chosen spellings.